orakaro/rainbowstream/README.md

 Input is in interactive mode.
 It means that you can use arrow key to move up and down history, tab-autocomplete or 2 tab to view available suggestion.
 Input history from previous run is available as well.

+## Available commands

-Available commands are listed in [Read The Docs](http://rainbowstream.readthedocs.org/en/latest/) .
+Available commands are listed in [ReadTheDocs documents](http://rainbowstream.readthedocs.org/en/latest/) .

 ## Theme customization
 Rainbow Stream is shipped with some default themes.